omeka/Documentation/source/Reference/libraries/Omeka/Db/Migration/AbstractMigration.rst

         Template method for reversing the migration.

-        This is defined as a template method instead of leaving it abstract because pre-existing implementations of Omeka_Db_Migration were not required to implement the down() method.
-This ensures backwards compatibility for those migrations.
+        This is defined as a template method instead of leaving it abstract becausepre-existing implementations of Omeka_Db_Migration were not required toimplement the down() method.
+This ensures backwards compatibility forthose migrations.

     .. php:method:: __call(string $m, array $a)